 Looking for a way to manage temporary passwords that could be used for live video encoder access?
-IBM Cloud Video have rolled out a feature that allows account managers to create passwords that can be used by encoding software, encoding hardware and mobile apps for the purpose of broadcasting.
+IBM Watson Media have rolled out a feature that allows account managers to create passwords that can be used by encoding software, encoding hardware and mobile apps for the purpose of broadcasting.
 These passwords, set permanently or on a temporary basis, are managed directly from the platform by account managers and access can be revoked at any time.

 - Creating Temporary Device Passwords